Carlo Gozzi: Personal life

-He is well known for his feuds with Carlo Goldoni and Pietro Chiari between 1756-1762 over the changing style of Italian theatre that was moving away from the masked and improvised styling of Commedia dell'arte.
+His feuds with Carlo Goldoni and Pietro Chiari between 1756-1762 were legion.
+They argued over the changing style of Italian theatre and Gozzi's concern about losing Commedia dell'arte.

-He was the titular protector of the actress Teodora Ricci, and caused the voluntary exile of Pier Antonio Gratarol, a member of Venetian society whom Gozzi's Draghe d'Amore was partially based on, for having an affair with and ruining the reputation of Ricci.
+He was the titular protector of the actress Teodora Ricci.
+When Pier Antonio Gratarol, a member of Venetian society whom Gozzi's Draghe d'Amore was partially based on, had an affair with her, Gozzi was instrument in Gratrol's exile.

-His brother, Gasparo Gozzi, was also a well-known writer of the time.
+The writer Gasparo Gozzi was his brother.

 His collected works were published under his own superintendence at Venice in 1792, in 10 volumes.

 A number of twentieth-century stage works were inspired by Gozzi's plays.
 These include treatments of Turandot by Karl Vollmöller and Bertolt Brecht, operas based on the same story by Ferruccio Busoni, and, more famously, Giacomo Puccini, Sergei Prokofiev's The Love of Three Oranges, Alfredo Casella's La donna serpente and Hans Werner Henze's König Hirsch.
+He shares his tomb with his brother Gasparo Gozzi at the San Michele cemetery on the Isola di San Michele.